scindex/scindex/scindex.md

 ### Section: I05 - Diagnostic & Debug Interfaces
 _Covers interfaces used primarily for system diagnostics, debugging, and real-time monitoring, which may be separate from the main application interfaces._

+- **I0500**: Diagnostic & Debug Interfaces Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Diagnostic & Debug Interfaces section.

 - **I0510**: Debug Ports
   - *Description*: Low-level hardware interfaces used for in-circuit debugging, programming, and testing of microcontrollers and other integrated circuits.